substance/document/README.md

 The Substance Document Model is a standard for representing and programmatically manipulating digital documents.
 It doesn’t make any assumptions on a concrete type or structure.
 Instead it is supposed to be a foundation to create your own document model on top of it, tailored to your particular use-case.
 A Substance document model can range from loosly structured documents involving sections and text, such as reports or articles to things that you wouldn’t consider a document anymore but in fact are.

-Let’s take the mess of filling out forms as an example.
-The reason why we are still filling them out by hand and manually transfer them into a database system is simply the lack of suitable generic document representations and form composition tools.
-In many cases we are dealing with a mixture of structured and unstructured parts.
-There might be a disclaimer, which is not editable in conjunction with a person’s contact info plus a list of purchased items.

 ## Design goals